 We are pleased to report that the Senate Labor Committee has passed HB 2052 with a striker amendment that explicitly removes the burden from the labs to pay for the development of the program.
 The labs will pay a fee to ECY for the ongoing costs that the agency will incur for the program to continue.
 This is a big win for the members of the Laboratory Guild as well as for the entire industry.
 We can all work together to make sure that this bill gets through the rest of the committees and to the Senate floor.
 With the signature of the Governor, this bill will ensure that we will see the days of laboratory variability coming to an end by 2024.

-In anticipation of this momentous development, we have built the Laboratory Guild to serve as a social welfare organization that is working in tandem with the various state agencies and the legislature to build the most scientifically rigorous cannabis analysis program.
-The Guild is an open membership nonprofit organization with multiple membership classes.
-Each membership class has specific requirements to pass in order for an application to have the merit to be presented to the Board of Directors for a final vote.
-This process may be tedious, however, through it we have been able to culture a professional analytical society.
-Learn more about our membership here.
+In anticipation of this momentous development, we have built the Laboratory Guild to serve as a social welfare organization that is working in tandem with the various state agencies and the legislature to build a scientifically rigorous cannabis analysis program.
+We invite you to contact us to learn how you can get involved.